 VSG started out to solve a problem and learn how to code in Python.
-The learning part is still on going, and I am sure the code base could be improved.
-I run the code through Codacy and Code Climate, and they are very helpful.
-However, I would appreciate any suggestions to improve the code base.
+The learning part is still on going, and the code base could always be improved.
+The code base is run through Codacy and Code Climate, and they are very helpful.
+However, any suggestions to improve the code base would be appreciated.